 A woman who is not giving birth will be asked about her symptoms and health history.
 A physical exam will be done.
 This is often enough to make the diagnosis.

-You or your partner can start to massage the perineum with fingers and a lubricating jelly when you are about 34 weeks pregnant.
-After that, it should be done each day.
+The risk of this problem may be lowered by massaging the perineum with fingers and a lubricating jelly starting at 34 weeks of pregnancy.
 This will soften the skin and may help it stretch during labor.

 The American Congress of Obstetricians and Gynecologists http://www.acog.org

 Women's Health—US Department of Health and Human Services http://www.womenshealth.gov